-LA parents in-the-know have long since figured out that having fun in Los Angeles doesn’t have to be expensive.
+Looking for free things to do in LA?
+LA parents in the know figured out a long time ago that having fun in Los Angeles doesn’t have to be expensive.
 But maybe you’ve exhausted your list of tried-and-true destinations and are looking for some new, I-never-thought-of-that ideas.

 1765 E. 107th St., Los Angeles, CA

 The Watts Towers are truly a sight to see.
 It is a visual representation that dreams can become a reality.
-The Watts Towers are “constructed of a structural steel core, wrapped in wire mesh which has been covered with mortar, and inlaid with tiles, glass, shell, pottery, and rocks.”
+The Watts Towers are “constructed of a structural steel core, wrapped in wire mesh which has been covered with mortar, and inlaid with tiles, glass, shells, pottery, and rocks.”

 2800 E. Observatory Rd., Los Angeles, CA 90027

-Venice Canals on Los Angeles
+3. Venice Canals in Los Angeles

 Carroll Ct. and Eastern Canal Ct., Venice, CA 90293

 Maybe your family can’t afford a trip to Venice, Italy, but that doesn’t mean you can’t explore Venice, California.
 The Venice Canals were originally constructed in 1905 and were inspired by the canals in Venice, Italy.
 Mr. Abbot Kinney is credited as being the founder of this “Venice in America” attraction.
-You can explore the Canals on foot, as you leisurely stroll across the many pedestrian bridges.
+You can explore the canals on foot, as you leisurely stroll across the many pedestrian bridges.
 While exploring, you’ll be treated to an eclectic view of homes, gardens, and ducks!

-Hollywood Blvd and Vine Street
+Hollywood Blvd and Vine Street, Hollywood, CA

-6333 W. 3rd St., Los Angeles, CA 90036 and
+6333 W. 3rd St., Los Angeles, CA 90036

 189 The Grove Dr., Los Angeles, CA 90036

-Ocean and Colorado
+Ocean Ave. and Colorado Blvd., Santa Monica, CA

 The Santa Monica Pier is equally popular with tourists and locals.
 This historic pier is designated as the official western end of Route 66.
-It doesn’t cost anything to walk around the Pier, marveling at Pacific Park, the amusement park located on the Pier which includes the world’s only solar-powered Ferris Wheel.
+It doesn’t cost anything to walk around the pier, marveling at Pacific Park, the amusement park located on the pier which includes the world’s only solar-powered Ferris Wheel.

 Between Wilshire and S. Santa Monica Blvd., Beverly Hills, CA